-The positively charged nucleus is found at the centre of an atom and holds nearly all its mass in roughly 1/100,000 of the atomic radius.
-The NCERT solutions on Class 12 Physics Chapter 13 Nuclei cover questions on nuclear composition, binding energy, radioactivity, fission, and fusion.
+The nucleus sits at the centre of the atom and holds almost all its mass.
+Nuclei Class 12 Physics Chapter 13 covers nuclear size, binding energy, radioactivity, fission, and fusion.
+This page hosts the full NCERT Solutions PDF for the chapter.

 17 Exercises | 7 Solved Examples | 10 Formulas · Class 12 Physics Chapter 13 Nuclei, 2026-27 NCERT

-All NCERT solutions for Class 12 physics chapter 13 in this Collegedunia compilation are well prepared by subject experts, aligned to the 2026-27 NCERT, and cross-verified against the last five years of CBSE Board, JEE Main, and NEET papers.
+These NCERT solutions for Class 12 Physics Chapter 13 are made by subject experts, matched to the 2026-27 NCERT, and checked against the last five years of CBSE, JEE Main, and NEET papers.

 Also Check: